 It seems railways had their hay day almost a century back.
 When tracks were being laid in unthinkable places like the Himalayas and the deserts of Arabia.
 It must have been an age where the dream of connecting long distances must have come true for masses.
 And especially those whose pilgrim routes became easier.
-In fact connecting to pilgrimage places may have been a big motivation for laying long tracks.
+In fact, connecting to pilgrimage places may have been a big motivation for the laying long tracks.
 I remember Nizam of Hyderabad had set up a rail link to visit Ajmer in the late 19th CE.
 In Jordan, I was happy to meet yet another heritage railway story – the story of Hejaz railways.

-History of Hejaz Railways.
+History of Hejaz Railways

 Hejaz Railways also called Hijaz Railways at times, that was built little more than 100 years back.
 By the Ottomans with an intention to connect Istanbul to Mecca.
-The stated intent was to ease out the pilgrimage route for the pilgrims travelling to Mecca, that was done primarily on camels till then.
+The stated intent was to ease out the pilgrimage route for the pilgrims traveling to Mecca, which was done primarily on camels till then.
 It took them anywhere from 4-6 months to complete this journey.
-The inherent intent was also to establish the Sultan AbdulHamid II as the political and spiritual leader in the Muslim world.
+The inherent intent was also to establish the Sultan Abdul Hamid II as the political and spiritual leader in the Muslim world.
 In 1900 a campaign was started to raise the public funding for the railway.
 To me, this is a very interesting point.
 The whole railway line was funded by the devout Muslims and not by the treasury of a state or a king.

-One of the officials of Ottoman Empire Haji Mukhtar Bey traveled from Damascus to Mecca while on his Haj to trace a path for the planned railway track.
+One of the officials of the Ottoman Empire Haji Mukhtar Bey traveled from Damascus to Mecca while on his Haj to trace a path for the planned railway track.
 German engineers (they have been in demand since then it seems) were engaged for the design and execution of the railway line.
 By 1908 the line was laid between Damascus and Medina.
 It reduced the pilgrimage time between the two cities from 45 days to 5 days.
 I can only imagine what a relief it would have been for the pilgrims, though the faithful would anyway travel on the strength of their faith.

-Rail Line Extension.
+Rail Line Extension

-Jordan Hejaz Railways.
+Jordan Hejaz Railways

 A small 10 km track is used by the tourism industry with a steam engine and restored wagons.
-Tourists are allowed to board the train, click pictures with it and walk on the tracks that seem to be appearing out of the desert.
+Tourists are allowed to board the train, click pictures with it, and walk on the tracks that seem to be appearing out of the desert.

-Arab Revolution Show.
+Arab Revolution Show

 In the end, we witnessed the negotiations between two parties over cups of sweet tea in a Bedouin tent.
 It was one hell of an experience.
 I tried to capture a small video while being terrified of the sound of bullets.

-Jordan Heritage Revival Company.
+Jordan Heritage Revival Company

-The show is a creation of Jordan Heritage Revival Company that also has shows at Petra and Shobak.
+The show is a creation of this company that also has shows at Petra and Shobak.
 They take the train back in time to 1916 and show how the Ottomans attached the Hijazi train.
 According to their website, they are making the visitors witness the birth of nations.
 I must add that while I enjoyed the show, I would have loved a briefing on the history of the Arab Revolution before the show.
 That would have put a lot of things in perspective.
 While I came back and did all my reading, a casual traveler/tourist may miss the point altogether.

-Video of Hejaz Railways – Arab Revolution Show.
+Video of Hejaz Railways – Arab Revolution Show

 I walked in and out of the train, admiring its old age charm.
-Its open wagons which rucksacks and its steam engine.
+Its open wagons which rucksacks and it’s a steam engine.
 I walked along the narrow gauge track that played hide and seek with the desert sand.
 While the colors created a panorama to admire with rough rocks jetting out of the sand and the rail lines seem to be leading to them.
 I admired the engineering involved.
 It is not easy to lay the horizontal rail lines on a sandy surface.
 Some of them appeared to sit entirely on a sand dune and I wondered how it managed to remain firm.
 They have been around for a century now.

 It is as much an ode to the engineers who built this rail line in the desert.
-My little research led me to this paper that talks about the chemistry of the rail tracks used in Hejaz railway.
+My little research led me to this paper that talks about the chemistry of the rail tracks used in the Hejaz railway.
 It must have taken a lot of motivation to work on a railway track through the desert.